secshd

 Determines whether to be strict about the identity of the GSSAPI acceptor a client authenticates against.
 If set to yes then the client must authenticate against the host service on the current hostname.
 If set to no then the client may authenticate against any service key stored in the machine's default store.
 This facility is provided to assist with operation on multi homed machines.
 The default is yes.

-Specifies the key types that will be accepted for hostbased authentication as a list of comma-separated patterns.
-Alternately if the specified value begins with a + character, then the specified key types will be appended to the default set instead of replacing them.
-If the specified value begins with a - character, then the specified key types (including wildcards) will be removed from the default set instead of replacing them.
+Specifies the signature algorithms that will be accepted for hostbased authentication as a list of comma-separated patterns.
+Alternately if the specified list begins with a + character, then the specified signature algorithms will be appended to the default set instead of replacing them.
+If the specified list begins with a - character, then the specified signature algorithms (including wildcards) will be removed from the default set instead of replacing them.
+If the specified list begins with a ^ character, then the specified signature algorithms will be placed at the head of the default set.
 The default for this option is:

 ssh-ed25519-cert-v01@openssh.com,